 Therapists* who work successfully in a trauma-informed way are able to work at relational depth, which is particularly important in treating Complex PTSD.
 They make use of up-to-date findings from neuroscience.
 They will check in with you frequently to get feedback about how you are feeling in the moment (both emotionally and in your body), using this information, along with their own felt sense and their clinical experience, to help guide the work.

 EMDR stands for ‘Eye Movement Desensitisation and Reprocessing’.
 With a large number of clinical trials to back it up, EMDR is one of the most effective treatments for PTSD.
 EMDR is increasingly available on the NHS, as well as privately.
 EMDR uses a carefully structured 8-phase process which works with past, present and future aspects of traumatic memories which have been stored in the brain and body in problematic ways.
-I offer EMDR to adult clients in North Essex – for more information and to check availability and suitability, email me at espcameron[at]protonmail.com.
+Note: Due to coronavirus, I am currently working online only and not offering EMDR online.
+However, some therapists do practise EMDR online, so look around.

 3. Trauma-Focused CBT